FHM is reader supported - by purchasing through our links, we may earn a small commission.

 Are you always looking for new and tasty recipes to add to your weeknight dinner rotation?
-Then why not try this delicious and easy-to-make Cottage Cheese Alfredo Sauce!
+Then why not try this delicious and easy-to-make macro-friendly Cottage Cheese Alfredo Sauce!
 As far as pasta sauces go, nothing beats classic alfredo sauce, but this unique take on the traditional recipe features cottage cheese instead of cream.
 Not only is it healthier than heavy cream-based alfredo sauces, but it also offers a wonderful way to increase your protein intake while still enjoying a creamy and comforting meal.
 This is a recipe that the whole family will love!

 If you’ve swiped through Tik Tok lately, you’ve probably seen videos of creative ways to use cottage cheese.
 I’ll admit, cottage cheese isn’t the best-looking food, but we are giving it a complete makeover with this recipe.
 Using cottage cheese instead of traditional heavy cream is my new favorite way to make a “better for you” alfredo sauce.
 Don't be fooled by its simple appearance; cottage cheese is the secret ingredient for adding heavenly creaminess and a protein-packed punch to your dishes, all without sacrificing quality.